-In May 2016, I flew Business Class, or Club World, in a British Airways Boeing 777-300ER (B77W) from Tokyo’s Haneda Airport (HND) in Japan to London Heathrow.
-British Airways has 58 Boeing 777 planes in its fleet, most being older planes plus there are 12 brand new Boeing 777-300ER’s being added to the fleet.
+- In May 2016, I flew Business Class, or Club World, in a British Airways Boeing 777-300ER (B77W) from Tokyo’s Haneda Airport (HND) in Japan to London Heathrow.
+British Airways has 58 Boeing 777 planes in its fleet, most being older planes, plus there are 12 brand new Boeing 777-300ER’s being added to the fleet.
 Compared to the B777-200ER, the B777-300ER (or B77W) is a more technologically advanced aircraft, with raked and extended wingtips, a strengthened fuselage and wings, a modified main landing gear, and GE90-115B turbofans, the world’s most powerful jet engine.
 Business Class on BA’s B777-300ER is similar to the one on British Airways A380 and features an updated version of the product that you find on its older Boeing 747-400ERs and B777-200ERs.
-If you prefer to upgrade to first, you can see my review of First on the British Airways Dreamliner.
+If you prefer to upgrade to first, you can see our review of First on the British Airways Dreamliner.

 BA’s Boeing 777-300ER has 299 seats in four cabins: 14 open suites in First Class, 56 flatbeds in Club World (Business Class), 44 standard seats in World Traveller Plus (Premium Economy), and 185 standard seats in World Traveller (Economy).

 There are retractable privacy dividers between adjoining seats, which can be lowered or raised.
-The safety screen must be lowered during the safety briefing, and the crew will lower it when they serve you meals and drinks; which isn’t ideal when you are seated next to a stranger because you are looking directly at them with the screen down.
+The safety screen must be lowered during the safety briefing, and the crew will lower it when they serve you meals and drinks, which isn’t ideal when you are seated next to a stranger because you are looking directly at them with the screen down.

 What are the worst Club World seats on British Airway’s B77W?

 Window seats in row 10 (10A & 10K) lack a window and are best avoided if you like to look outside.
-If you are traveling alone, you don’t want to be seated in one of the centre seats as you are seated very close to the person next to you and have the direct eye contact problem as soon as you lower your screen.
+If you are traveling alone, you don’t want to be seated in one of the center seats as you are seated very close to the person next to you and have the direct eye contact problem as soon as you lower your screen.

 Review Of The Food On British Airways Club World

-I have also compared British Airways Club World Vs Virgin Atlantic Upper Class including the Galleries Lounges Vs Virgin’s Clubhouses.
-If you enjoyed this review you may be interested in my other airline reviews and airport lounge reviews.
+I have also compared British Airways Club World vs. Virgin Atlantic Upper Class including the Galleries Lounges vs. Virgin’s Clubhouses.

-Review by my friends at Luxury Travel Expert
+Review by our friends at Luxury Travel Expert